Escort Booking advice

 Common sense – use it!

-Don’t do stupid things or expect others to do so – Putting fingers or items anywhere without permission is a sure way to upset the provider.
+Putting fingers or items anywhere without permission is a sure way to upset the provider.

 If you are not sure you should be doing this – Don’t do it.